timkay/say/docs/reference.rst

 How does it work?
 The expression ``{foo}`` creates an object ``{"foo": foo}``, which is then inserted by the template literal. ``say`` treats objects with a single key specially and displays them this way.
+This special treatment can lead to unexpected
-The following section :ref:`JSON Output` how ``say`` displays objects.
-If you intend to display an object as a JSON string, and the object contains only one key, then you will see the display with the equal sign, not as JSON.
+results: If you want to display an object as a JSON string, and the object contains only one key, then you will see the display with the equal sign, not as JSON.

 JSON Output